DSC-Capstone/2025-26/assignments/projects/q2-proposal.md

 ### Description

 You'll need to create a detailed plan of _what_ you will do each week in order to execute your proposal and complete your Quarter 2 Project.
 Your proposed schedule should include:
-- A **6 week** schedule with tasks and goals to be accomplished each week.
+- A **6 week** schedule with tasks and goals to be accomplished each week by each person.
+This needs to be a matrix of people of one axis and time on another axis.
+Each cell contains the deliverable for that person for the week in question.
-- A delineation of responsibilities among group members in the 6 week schedule.
+- A broad delineation of responsibilities among group members in the 6 week schedule.

 By writing your schedule now, it'll make it clear to both your group and your mentor whether your project can be realistically completed in the given timeframe.
 When creating your schedule, use your domain's schedule and pace in Quarter 1 as a guide.
 What did you do each week?
 How much were you able to accomplish each week?